 The design of the site as a landscape park with landscaped inner gardens adds a generous, large scale to the very dense neighbourhood.
 The new path structure makes the park accessible to everyone and connects with the rue extérieure.
 The newly added volumes and the redesigned connecting elements make the monumental ensemble readable again.

-- Design teamDirk Somers, Casper Pasveer, Myrthe Geelen, Jakub Srnka, Fabian de Vriendt, Irene Feria, Alex Turner and Franky Larousselle
+• Design teamDirk Somers, Casper Pasveer, Myrthe Geelen, Jakub Srnka, Fabian de Vriendt, Irene Feria, Alex Turner & Franky Larousselle